-Soft keys for switching between lines menus and arcs menus
+Soft keys for switching between lines menus and arcs menus and arcs menus Select the line menu.
+Select the arc menu.
 Select the line menu.

-Select the arc menu.

 Absolute or incremental dimensioning

 The setting of the Increment soft key determines which type of coordinate is active.
 Incremental parameters will have the appendix "i" (Xi, Zi, etc.).